SyreneMLA11/SyreneMLA11/README.md

-- 👋 Hi, I’m @SyreneMLA11
+- 👋 Hi, I’m Maddy aka @SyreneMLA11
-- 👀 I’m studying Computer Science & Data Science at UC Berkeley and I'm interested in Game Development & SWE
+- 👀 I’m studying Computer Science & Data Science at UC Berkeley and I'm interested in SWE, Product Management & Game/XR Development
-- 🌱 I’m currently learning Python, Java, Visual Basic, Javascript, Scratch, HTML, CSS, C, C++ and C#
+- 🌱 I’m currently learning Python, Java, C++, C# JavaScript, SQL, HTML/CSS & strengthening full-stack skills
 - 🎯 I’ve had prior experience in 3D Modelling, XR-AR-VR programming in Unity
-- 💞️ I’m looking to collaborate on fun, interesting, and challenging programs!
+- 💞️ I’m looking to collaborate on creative, challenging, and impactful projects that blend tech &  design
-- 📫 How to reach me maddy11@berkeley.edu
+- 📫 How to reach me maddy11@berkeley.edu or https://www.linkedin.com/in/madeline-louise-agusalim/

 <!---
 SyreneMLA11/SyreneMLA11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.